Emily acts in a wide range of civil and commercial matters with a particular focus on international and cross-border work.

 Acting and advising in a range of aviation matters, including claims for discrimination against airlines.

-Public law: During pupillage, she worked on a constitutional appeal to the Privy Council from Saint Lucia concerning the right to silence in the context of criminal trials.
+Emily has a keen interest in public, administrative and constitutional law.
+She has represented detained clients pro bono through Bail for Immigration Detainees.
+During her pupillage in 2016, she worked on a constitutional appeal to the Privy Council from Saint Lucia concerning the right to silence in the context of criminal trials.